wds4/DCoSL/README.md

 The only proposal that is absolutely required for DCoSL is DIP-0.
 Every proposal after that is optional.
 For many proposals, specific details of implementation will be provided.
 DCoSL is designed to be tolerant of alternative implementations.
 Any implementation of a DIP that achieves the same purpose but differs only in details will be referred to as a `DIP-xx-substitute` or a `DIP-xx-equivalent`.
 (Provide example of this.)
 The final DIP, DIP-infinity, indicates that the implementation details of all previous DIPs are themselves curated using the DCoSL method.

-## DIPs (WIPs?)
-00 - ?: Fundamentals
+## DIPs 00 - 99: Fundamentals

+The only required DIP is DIP-00.

 ### DIP-00: each user occupies the center of his or her web of trust (the Principle of Relativity)

-use of graphs to represent data structures; use of cryptographic identifiers for nodes (and edges)

-### DIP-01: explicit, intentional attestations rather than scraped data (the grapevine)
+### DIP-01: explicit, intentional attestations rather than scraped data

+General principle: The 'grapevine' is a web of trust that implements DIP-01.

-specifics: two types of ratings: endorse user as curator; endorse item
+Specifics: two types of ratings:
+<li>endorse user as curator</li>
+<li>endorse item</li>

+Additional starter NIPS (link)

 ### DIP-02: complex lists